PernilleBrams/rhetorical-strategy-detection/README.md

 ## 📚 Project Overview

 This repository contains all code, notebooks, data pipelines, corpora, and trained language models developed for my master’s thesis in Cognitive Science, titled **DISARM: Deception Identification and Statement Assessment in Rhetorical Messaging Using NLP**.
 The goal of this project was to build an end-to-end NLP pipeline for detecting rhetorical strategies—particularly distinguishing “Answers” from “Non-Answers”—in Danish parliamentary question-answer exchanges (QAEs).
+The annotations that this project relied on were made via a Streamlit App, which code can be found in this sister-repo: https://github.com/PernilleBrams/task-1-rhetorical-strategies-repo

 <p align="center">
   <img src="https://github.com/user-attachments/assets/95e8f510-4cc5-4662-8282-98a33d512905" width="771" alt="Annotator workflow and Streamlit view (new screenshot)" />